What Does a Hospital Interpreter Do?

 There's a lot of paperwork to fill out while entering and leaving the hospital.
 Most of these forms are in English.
 You'll interpret insurance forms, prescription information, and other important papers given to a non-English-speaking patient while in the hospital.

 Employment Outlook and Salary Information

-According to the BLS, the projected job growth for interpreters and translators was 46% from 2012-2022.
-The BLS reported the mean annual wage for interpreters and translators in May 2012 as $45,430.
-Such language professionals employed by general and surgical hospitals were reported to have earned an average salary of $45,960 in 2012 by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth for interpreters and translators was 20% from 2019-2029.
+In May 2019 the BLS reported the mean annual wage for interpreters and translators as $57,000.
+Language professionals employed by general and surgical hospitals were reported to have earned an average salary of $53,600 as per the BLS in 2019.